ppy/osu-wiki/news/2021-03-31-project-loved-march-2021.md

 230 BPM, 3:21 | 7.01★\
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

 Alright, though the background was changed quite literally last second, I believe that everyone recognises this map.
-It's \_that\_ very iconic map of Nelly, coming in hot as his first nomination for loved!
-For the post 2017 babies in osu!catch that have never laid their eyes upon this map: this is a fairly difficult and very jumpy map that was used as a pick in the final stage of the CWC in 2017, and has been a popular pick in multiplayer lobbies before that too.
-Most players on the higher end of the skill spectrum should be more than fine with playing this though, especially with a few retries, and the top end players will also be able to enjoy this map with hr and/or hd.
+It's *that* very iconic map from Nelly, coming in hot as his first nomination for Loved!
+For the post-2017 babies in osu!catch that have never laid their eyes upon this map: this is a fairly difficult and very jumpy map that was used as a pick in the final stage of the CWC in 2017, and has been a popular pick in multiplayer lobbies before that too.
+Most players on the higher end of the skill spectrum should be more than fine with playing this though, especially with a few retries, and the top end players will also be able to enjoy this map with HR and/or HD.

 We brought the madness (of course I would make that pun), now it's time for you to bring your mouse on that download map button and check it out!